Cello Tuner Online

 What notes are standard cello tuning?

 Standard cello tuning is C2-G2-D3-A3, usually written as CGDA from the lowest string to the highest.
-The strings are tuned in perfect fifths.
+At A440 concert pitch, the open-string frequencies are 65.41 Hz, 98 Hz, 146.83 Hz, and 220 Hz.

 Can this tuner hear cello strings through my microphone?